Eldred v. Ashcroft: Background

-The Sonny Bono Copyright Term Extension Act (or CTEA) extended existing copyright terms by an additional 20 years from the terms set by the Copyright Act of 1976.
-The law affected both new and existing works (making it both a prospective extension as well as a retroactive one).
+The Sonny Bono Copyright Term Extension Act (CTEA) extended existing copyright terms by an additional 20 years from the terms set by the Copyright Act of 1976.
+The law affected both new and existing works, making it both a prospective extension as well as a retroactive one.
 Specifically, for works published before January 1, 1978, and still in copyright on October 27, 1998, the term was extended to 95 years.
-For works authored by individuals on or after January 1, 1978 (including new works), the copyright term was extended to equal the life of the author plus 70 years.
+For works authored by individuals on or after January 1, 1978, the copyright term was extended to the life of the author plus 70 years.
 For works authored by joint authors, the copyright term was extended to the life of the last surviving author plus 70 years.
-In the case of works-for-hire, anonymous or pseudonymous works, the term was set at 95 years from the date of first publication, or 120 years from creation.
+In the case of works-for-hire, anonymous, or pseudonymous works, the term was set at 95 years from the date of first publication, or 120 years from creation.

-The practical result of this was to prevent a number of works from entering the public domain in 1998 and following years, as would have occurred under the Copyright Law of 1976.
-Materials which the plaintiffs had worked with and were ready to republish were now unavailable due to copyright restrictions.
+The practical result of this was to prevent a number of works from entering the public domain in 1998 and following years, as would have occurred under the earlier Copyright Act of 1976.
+Materials which the plaintiffs had worked with and were ready to republish were now unavailable due to copyright restrictions that did not exist prior to the passage of CTEA.

-The lead petitioner, Eric Eldred, is an Internet publisher.
-Eldred was joined by a group of commercial and non-commercial interests who relied on the public domain for their work.
-These included Dover Publications, a commercial publisher of paperback books; Luck's Music Library, Inc. and Edwin F. Kalmus & Co., Inc., publishers of orchestral sheet music; and many amici including the Free Software Foundation; Tri-Horn International of Boston, Massachusetts, a golf publishing and technology company; the American Association of Law Libraries; the Bureau of National Affairs; and the College Art Association.
+The lead petitioner was Internet publisher, Eric Eldred.
+He was joined by a group of commercial and non-commercial interests who relied on the public domain for their work.
+These included Dover Publications, a commercial publisher of paperback books; and Luck's Music Library, Inc. and Edwin F. Kalmus & Co., Inc., publishers of orchestral sheet music.
+Many amici briefs were contributed by groups including the Free Software Foundation; Tri-Horn International, a golf publishing and technology company; the American Association of Law Libraries; the Bureau of National Affairs; and the College Art Association.

-Supporting the law were the U.S. government, represented by the Attorney General in an ex officio capacity (originally Janet Reno, later replaced by John Ashcroft), along with a set of amici including the Motion Picture Association of America, the Recording Industry Association of America, ASCAP, and Broadcast Music Incorporated.
+The U.S. government was represented by the Attorney General in an ex officio capacity (originally Janet Reno, later replaced by John Ashcroft).
+Several amici briefs supporting CTEA were filed by organizations including the Motion Picture Association of America, the Recording Industry Association of America, ASCAP, and Broadcast Music Incorporated.

 District court

-The original complaint was filed in the United States District Court for the District of Columbia on January 11, 1999.
+The original complaint was filed in the United States District Court for the District of Columbia on January 11, 1999 under the name Eldred v.
+Reno.
 The plaintiffs' argument was threefold: